Itaewon Class. What a strange love story to Capitalism, am I right?

 I like that our male lead was basically asexual.
 I mean, he seemed vaguely aware of the opposite sex.
 On occasion.
 To put it crudely, I got the impression he didn’t even masturbate, ya know?
 The dude didn’t have a sex drive, he was running his entire operating system on ambition.
 The sociopath is the same, though at least she’d experimented with dating and clubbing and such.
 Towards the end, when the spunky sociopath tells our hero she knew they were suited for each other because they were both selfish and lonely, I thought that perfectly summed them up.
 They can teach other all the bedroom stuff off camera, post-credits.

-And we didn’t mind that there was no sexual chemistry between these two people because I don’t think there was even a drop of it between the actors.
+And I didn’t mind that there was no sexual chemistry between these two people because I don’t think there was even a drop of it between the actors.
 They clearly enjoyed working together, but when they actually touched – even casually – it seemed cringey.
 Like it did with Johnny Depp and Christina Ricci in Sleepy Hollow.
 You could tell they did not enjoy their romantic scenes and were mentally telling themselves “Focus, you’re an actor, damn it!
 Act like you like this.
 Focus, focus!”
+So it turned out for the best they were so G-Rated in their amorous adventures, cause I would not have believed the romance if they were trying to sell us fire between them.

 Our second leads – the ice queen and the second son of the CEO – were also lonely and ambitious, but they weren’t selfish.
 The ice queen just wanted money, she didn’t really care about making a name for herself or being personally recognized for her achievements, she just wanted those expensive perks.
 And the second son of the CEO couldn’t really figure out what he wanted so he abstractly focused on having a crush as a replacement for a driving force.
 He even admitted he knew he’d never get the girl, but getting the girl was the crutch he needed to put forward momentum in his life.